safiyurrahman1/if-asc-wiki/download.markdown

 After installation, close and relaunch the app twice to get the latest update.

+Please take a look at [Don't Kill My App](https://dontkillmyapp.com/) and follow the instructions applicable to your device.
+This is because Android likes to kill background tasks to save battery life, which can prevent IF-ASC from working.

 If you are using Android 13 or above, remember to enable notification permission for this app.
 Otherwise you will not be able to see any notifications sent by the app.

 # iOS